 If you’re happy with this and don’t want to get a bit technical you can stop reading here and click the link below to visit our low energy fan page.
 If you don’t mind getting a bit technical, read on.

-One of the key problems with traditional AC technology is that whilst they can be made to be 'Low Energy', what they pay is a price in terms of reduced performance.
-What this means is that the energy use is low but their ability to move air efficiently is equally low.
+One of the key problems with traditional AC technology is that whilst they can be made to be ‘Low Energy’, they pay a price in terms of reduced performance.
+What this means is that the energy use is low but their ability to move air efficiently and handle pressure is equally low.
 In order to assess this, a measure of fan performance is used called Specific Fan Power or SFP.
 The calculation of this is watts/litres per second = SFP.
-It is also described in Wikipedia as 'Specific Fan Power (SFP) is a parameter that quantifies the energy-efficiency of fan air movement systems.
+It is also described in Wikipedia as ‘Specific Fan Power (SFP) is a parameter that quantifies the energy-efficiency of fan air movement systems.
 It is a measure of the electric power that is needed to drive a fan (or collection of fans), relative to the amount of air that is circulated through the fan(s).
-It is not constant for a given fan, but changes with both air flow rate and fan pressure rise.'
+It is not constant for a given fan, but changes with both air flow rate and fan pressure rise.’

 This is a bit technical but important and Part F of the Building Regulations 2010 require an intermittent bathroom fan or intermittent toilet fan to be able to achieve flow rates of :